 - 1. An abusive relationship with the family - 2.
-Extreme circumstances as documented by an unbiased third party (i.e. social worker, mental health professional, minister, etc.). - 4.
+Extreme circumstances as documented by an unbiased third party (i.e. social worker, mental health professional, minister, etc.). - 3.
 Students who will not have the necessary documentation to complete the FAFSA as Homeless or Unaccompanied Youth but can be determined by the FAO.
-If the Financial Aid Associate Director (or other designated Financial Aid personnel as mentioned above) determines that the student is eligible for a dependency override, they will adjust the student's dependency status by completing the Dependency Override School Use Only section of the FAFSA online using FAA Access or by processing the override using Banner's RNAOVxx form and submitting as electronic correction.
+If the Financial Aid Associate Director (or other designated Financial Aid personnel as mentioned above) determines that the student is eligible for a dependency override, they will adjust the student's dependency status by completing the Dependency Override School Use Only section of the FAFSA online using FAFSA Partner Portal or by processing the override using Banner's RNAOVxx form and submitting as electronic correction.
 Once the correction is received, the student will be awarded as an independent student.
-After the initial approval, the student's dependency status must be evaluated each academic year and documentation must be provided annually, except as noted above where it would not be possible for a student to re-establish dependency status with a biological parent.
-(Updated 09-04-2018)
+After approval, the student's dependency status will not be re-evaluated each academic year unless the Office of Financial Aid becomes aware of a change in the student's circumstances.
+This may result in additional documentation being requested (Update Oct, 2024)

-^{}A student will not be approved to be independent based solely on the student's change in marital status after completing the FAFSA for the applicable academic year.
+A student will not be approved to be independent based solely on the student's change in marital status after completing the FAFSA for the applicable academic year.
 Per federal guidelines, a change in marital status does not in itself constitute a reason to approve a change in student's marital status for dependency.